netgen-layouts/layouts-docs/cookbook/custom_layout_types.rst

 This template has access to currently rendered layout via Twig variable named ``ngbm.layout`` and each zone is rendered via ``ngbm_render_zone`` Twig tag.
-Since zone does not have a template of its own, this tag simply renders all blocks one after another.
-Accessing a zone via ``ngbm.layout.zone('left')`` function will either return the requested zone, or the zone in a shared layout if one is configured for the specified zone, so no additional code is required to handle zones connected to shared layouts.
+By default, this tag simply renders all blocks one after another.

 The complete frontend template for your custom layout type with two zones might look something like this: